zenparsing/chromium-futures/README.md

   // value is available.
 Returns a future for the transformed value. template <typename U>
   Future<U> Transform(base::OnceCallback<U(T)> callback) &&;

+  // Returns a future for either the eventual value of this future, or a default
+  // value if the associated promise for this future is destroyed before its
+  // value is set.
+  Future ValueOr(T&& default_value) &&;
 };

 // ============